Suchy702/pond-evolution/README.md

       but requires more food to live and reproduce
     - eyesight - the higher the eyesight the bigger the radius in which fish sees things

+    Types of fish:

+    - 🟡 omnivore - eats alae and worms
+    - 🟢 herbivore - eats only algae
+    - 🟣 carnivore - eats only worms
+    - 🔴 predator - eats only other fish